 Where is Embassy Row?

-Embassy Row is a section of Massachusetts Ave.
-NW, just to the northwest of Dupont Circle.
+The street that Embassy Row is on is a section of Massachusetts Avenue NW, just to the northwest of Dupont Circle.

 Embassy Row usually refers to Massachusetts Ave NW between Dupont Circle and Observatory Circle, around the 20th St NW to 37th St NW.